 4. Branch Office

 A Branch Office in the Philippines is an extension of a foreign company carrying out an undertaking in the Philippines.
-The reasons behind opening a branch office could be for including serving a single client, penetrating a new market, or to make a wider outreach for a company.
+The reasons behind opening a branch office could include serving a single client, penetrating a new market, or making a wider outreach for a company.

 5. Representative Office

-A Representative Office in the Philippines can be set up to promote its parent company or for conducting market research.
+A Representative Office in the Philippines can be set up to promote its parent company or to conduct market research.
 It acts as a local liaison office for a foreign corporation that seeks to establish a corporate presence in the country without engaging in income-generating activities.

 How to start a business in the Philippines?